skellis46/slipbox/two women dancing.md

 These are new ways of moving not so much in what the actions are.
 They are familiar movements of the head, I can sense them or remember them in my body; I've seen similar kinds of movement or dancing in films.
 But they are instances of something much darker.
 Who is doing the choreography here?
 And for what purposes?
 These are ways of moving shaped by the great unseen of our time.
 This is a machine that doesn't see them, it doesn't need to.
 It is not a machine of the state, a panopticon, but rather a commercial machine. (see Harari and deindividuation of the individual).
 They are being directed by a machine that has no need for eyes.
 But it's not so simple is it?
 These machines were programmed.
 The algorithms -- "an opinion formalized in code"[@oneil-2016-weapons Chapter 3: Arms Race, n.pag] --  were created by _someone_.
 Perhaps more than one person.
 A group of choreographers-as-developers, unseen; hidden.
 It's difficult to imagine that those software developers were even aware of how these two women might end up dancing as a consequence of the developers' work in Swift or Objective C.

 If these two people -- or anyone for that matter -- set out to make algorithmically inspired screendance it would likely look like the dancing they were doing, and shot with the camera/smartphone they were using.
 I suspect though that they did not set out to make a screendance the way readers might understand _an intention to make a screendance_.
-Rather, the screendance was made on them; it was forced upon them, against their will.
+Rather, the screendance they made was in truth made _on_ them; it was forced upon them, against their will, but without them even sensing the coercion or agency denied.
 Their freedom to play and make was curtailed.
 They have been coerced under the illusion of freedom and play.
+This is not some innocent prelude to our digital commons.

 - algorithmic performance (from Blanco Borelli)

 > In similar fashion, we also see TikTok enacting what Sianne Ngai would call a “capitalist gimmick.”3 This gimmick “is both a wonder and a trick.
 It is a form we marvel at and distrust, admire and disdain, whose affective intensity for us increases precisely because of this ambivalence.”4 These critical frames could not be more relevant in 2020 and beyond.[@blancoborelli-2021-tiktok p.298] (see p.472 and 478 of Ngai)

 Intensity increases because of the ambivalence?
 Really?
 How do they know this?
 Like it's doing something transgressive?
+Like stealing a cigarette to have a smoke on schoolgrounds?
+And what critical frames are they talking about?
 I imagine if capitalism had a face it would smile deeply at these claims for increased affective intensity: "I have you right where I want you and your affective intensity".
 We are suckers.
-This is one of the tremendous paradoxes of our time: it undermines the binary of the focal thing vs device paradigm. (blanco borelli and xx mention this ambivalence) I didn't need to see the mediated, algorithm-ed, commodification of their dancing (even though I could see it to a certain extent in the movement -- they were mimicking).
-I could imagine their filmic ghosts on that small screen; the framing, the dancing.

-## Up close and short term: The bleakest of pictures
+Can we agree that their dance was being shaped algorithmically?
+Then what?
+Where does that leave those of us thinking about the body and movement for screen?
+Does it do anything to us?
+Does it help?
+Get in the way?

 > embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.[@postman-1993-technopoly p.13]

 For most of the time preparing and writing this article, I found it difficult to sublimate my sense of dread in what I saw that day.
 Such a position is simply too easy to adopt.
-Can we agree that their screendance -- and it is so clearly a dance for screens -- appeared as it did and was performed as it was because of the smartphone they were holding, and its software that will gratefully swallow them and their dance when they are finished?
+Can we agree that their screendance -- and it is so clearly a dance for screens -- appeared as it did and was performed as it was because of the smartphone they were holding, and its software that will fucntion to swallow them and their dance when they are finished?

-Let me paint that bleakest of bleak pictures.
-I want to get it out of the way.
-Not dwell on it.
-To acknowledge its presence, and the ease with which it can be painted.
-To give it substance such that we can get to the critical questions of this writing.
-To recognise that the real struggle for screendance practitioners is not between no-tech analogue dancing and the algorithms of social media platforms, but "within the realm of possibilities"[@feenberg-2000-essentialism p.301] opened up by this exchange, this social dance, this elemental friendship I witnessed.
+This is one of the tremendous paradoxes of our time: it undermines the binary of the focal thing vs device paradigm. (blanco borelli and xx mention this ambivalence) I didn't need to see the mediated, algorithm-ed, commodification of their dancing (even though I could see it to a certain extent in the movement -- they were mimicking).
+I could imagine their filmic ghosts on that small screen; the framing, the dancing, the desire to share and be seen.

+tie in Baumann swarming here.
+Can I discuss paradox of the situation in terms of device paradigm and focal things?
+But what does this all matter for screendance?
+These are questions of culture: of privacy and freedom.
+We must make visible.
+To unhide.
+To recognise the games that are being played (on us).

+- perhaps I am talking about two types of hiding.
+One is device paradigm/algorithmic.
+The other is how to respond (based on Jacobs' thinking)??

+## Up close and short term: The bleakest of pictures

 ### Dancing in the swarm